Elkton, Oregon

 Elkton is a city in Douglas County, Oregon, United States.
 It is located on the lower Umpqua River, at the junction of Oregon Route 38 and Oregon Route 138, about 20 mi west of Interstate 5 and about 14 mi west of Drain.
-The population was 195 at the 2010 census, an increase from 147 people in 2000.
+As of the 2020 census, Elkton had a population of 183.

 History

 The Klamath Exploring Expedition founded Elkton around Fort Umpqua, at the mouth of Elk Creek on the Umpqua River, in August 1850.
 A post office was established at Elkton on September 26, 1851.
 The settlement became an incorporated city on November 4, 1948.

 Geography

 According to the United States Census Bureau, the city has a total area of 0.26 sqmi, of which, 0.23 sqmi is land and 0.03 sqmi is water.
 The elevation is 141 ft.

 Climate

 This region experiences warm (but not hot) and dry summers, with no average monthly temperatures above 71.6 F. According to the Köppen Climate Classification system, Elkton has a warm-summer Mediterranean climate, abbreviated Csb on climate maps.